-To yin or not to yin, that was the question I asked myself when I woke up early Sunday morning.
+To yin or not too yin, that was the question I asked myself when I woke up early Sunday morning.
 I had made plans to hit up The Egg of The Universe in Rozelle, inner west of Sydney’s CBD with the bestie.
-The plan was to have brunch, chill and talk and then head on into a yin yoga class, our favourite type.
+The plan was to have brunch, chill and talk and then head-on into a yin yoga class, our favourite type.

-Of course, ask me a week ago if I wanted to go to him and I most definitely would have turned down the offer, as I was simply exhausted and needed nothing but sleep.
-But one week one and after being on antibiotics for more than four days and feeling a little of my energy return, I knew yin would be okay for me and probably exactly what the doctor ordered.
+Of course, ask me a week ago if I wanted to go to yin and I most definitely would have turned down the offer, as I was simply exhausted and needed nothing but sleep.
+But one week after being on antibiotics, I began to feel a little of my energy return, I knew yin would be okay for me and probably exactly what the doctor ordered.

 So, off I went to yin yoga to have a laugh my bestie and enjoy some much-needed meditation time with some like-minded peeps of Sydney.
 No regrets, it was the best thing I’d ever done, and I’ll tell you why.

 Firstly, when you’ve been doing yoga for as long as I have, which is around seven years, you learn the art of yogic breathing, which is a fancy term for bypassing the lungs and drawing breath from the diaphragm instead.

 This, of course, has worked well and truly in my favour whilst dealing with bronchitis, as I’ve been able to do is my breath deep in the diaphragm, instead of the lungs to ensure the breath doesn’t rebound off the lungs and make me have a coughing fit.

 Now, I don’t want to pretend I’m a yoga master, but the breath has played an important part throughout my yoga journey for the last seven years, as I’m always prone to catching infections in the lung this time of the year when the cold and flu season kicks in.
 This yoga breathing technique has helped me a lot over the years and more so this week, to help control my coughing fits.